 Most ‘skip the lines’ tours are indeed legitimate.

-The lines outside the Vatican can be horrendous – more than an hour long during popular months – and all those people are waiting to buy a ticket.
+The lines outside the Vatican can be horrendous – more than an hour long during popular months – and all those people are waiting to buy tickets.
 Guided tour companies buy tickets in bulk in advance, so with them you will be able to walk straight past the lines with your guide.

 However, you don’t have to go on a guided tour to skip the lines, even though having a qualified, informed guide can really enhance the experience.
 You could instead skip them yourself by buying Vatican tickets online.
 If you do this, make sure to print out your online ticket voucher (you may need to use the hotel’s business center) and bring it with you, because they will need to read the bar-code on the voucher.

 Once you have the voucher, walk right past the huge line outside to the right-hand side of the main Vatican door and show your voucher to the guys in front.
 They’ll let you through the security scanner and then you need to go to one of the counters on the left in order to get your online voucher validated and turned into a ticket, which you then use at the turnstile at the top of the first set of escalators.

 Having said that, there is a lot to be said for having a guide.
 Though relatively expensive, they add a significant and important layer of comprehension and interpretation to your trip, and also can direct you to the key pieces in the museum.
 The museum has 8 miles of corridors and it’s easy to wander for hours without finding what you want!